The ultimate 10-Point checklist for buying a digital picture frame

 Great pieces of art and most photos were created with an aspect ratio of 4:3 to 3:2.
 As videos became more popular, the monitor manufacturers mimicked the format of movies and made screens wider.

 16:9 became the standard format that was adopted.
-You can still get 16:10 displays, but their availability is dwindling, especially when you go higher than 24 inches.
+You can still get 16:10 displays, but their availability is dwindling, especially when you exceed 24 inches.

-This means that photos that have been taken with 3:2 in mind have to be cropped substantially if used on a 16:9 screen unless you accept letterboxing which is even worse.
+This means that photos taken with 3:2 in mind have to be cropped substantially if used on a 16:9 screen unless you accept letterboxing, which is even worse.

-While most people may not even notice it that much, it is not great at all for us photographers that have an eye for these details.
+While most people may not notice it that much, it is not great for photographers who have an eye for these details.

 You may argue that the old 3:2 format is bound to change as the mobile phone screens are all wide, but so far, that hasn’t happened.
 Most images taken with a smartphone are 4:3, which is even further away from 16:9.

 If you have the choice between a 16:10 and a 16:9 digital picture frame and you want to display photos or art, I would always recommend the 16:10 model.
-But they are becoming extinct.
+However, 16:10 frames are becoming extinct.

 Glossy vs. matte

-Displays come in two varieties: They are either glossy or matte.
+Displays come in two varieties: glossy or matte.
 Glossy screens typically mean that the colors will look vivid.
 Matte screens will have fewer reflections.

 Matte screens carry an anti-glare coating and are therefore better at preventing reflections.
 However, their rendering of colors is considered to be somewhat less bright.